KV 388

 388

-Music for multiple wind instruments experienced a flourishing period in the second half of the 18th century, especially in Bohemia and Vienna.
-Most compositions of this kind feature three or four pairs of instruments—oboes and/or clarinets, horns, and bassoons.
-Mozart only had access to clarinets outside of Salzburg.
-Several compositions have been preserved in two different instrumentations; however, apart from the expansion of K. 375 to include two oboes, it is unclear whether Mozart was involved in both versions.
-Wind music was commonly used indoors as background music for dining (*table music*), while outdoor performances were typically evening entertainment, such as commissioned works for name day celebrations.
-In Salzburg, there was also a tradition of pieces scored for flutes, five trumpets, and timpani for the Prince-Archbishop’s court.
+Music for several woodwinds flourished in the second half of the 18th century, particularly in Bohemia and Vienna.
+In most compositions, three or four pairs of instruments—oboes and/or clarinets, horns, and bassoons—are employed.
+Mozart had access to clarinets only outside of Salzburg.
+Several pieces are transmitted in two different variants of scoring; however, it is not certain whether Mozart was involved in any of them, except the addition of two oboes to the sextet version of KV 375.
+Indoor performances of music for woodwinds served mainly as background music during dinners, outdoor performances mainly as entertainment in the evening, for example as commissioned pieces to celebrate name days.
+In Salzburg, there was also a tradition of pieces with 5 trumpets and timpani for the court of the Prince-Archbishop to which further woodwinds could be added.

 Autograph, 1782